 (Copyright © Satellite Imaging Corporation)

 Satellite images are invaluable for the detection of leakage, which regular control systems may not be able to detect.
-Satellite Imaging Corporation acquires high resolution satellite imagery from 0.5 meter to 1 meter resolution. that can detect a spill early, saving time and money on clean up procedures.
+Satellite Imaging Corporation acquires high-resolution satellite imagery from 30-centimeters to 1-meter resolution. that can detect a spill early, saving time and money on clean-up procedures.